CiaraWash/Spotify-Grammy-Project/README.md

     For Spotify data, We are taking out analysis from the top 10 artist based on spotify streams & we are highlighting the top 10 songs/track names based on spotify streams

-    For Grammy data, we focusing on the following categores: Best New Artist, Record of the Year, Song of the Year, Best Rap Song, Best R&B Song, Best Rock Song, and Best Country Song
+    For Grammy data, we focusing on the following categores: Best New Artist, Record of the Year, Song of the Year, Best Rap Song, Best R&B Song, Best Rock Song, and Best Country Song.

 **Definition**